simonrevill/solid-todo/README.md

-# Solid Vite Template
+# Solid Todo

-Starter project template for Solid apps.
+Experimental project for using the Solid framework

-Includes Vite bundler, TypeScript, Vitest, `jest-dom`, Stryker and Playwright with basic config already setup.

-GitHub workflows included for `vitest`, Stryker, and Playwright test suites.

 ## Scripts